Gunmen shoot dead former news anchor in Afghanistan's Kandahar

-Gunmen shot dead a finance ministry employee and former news anchor in Afghanistan's southern city of Kandahar, provincial officials said on Thursday, the latest in a spate of attacks in recent weeks.

-Journalists, civil society activists, government officials, and judges are among those targeted in such attacks in recent months, while Washington announced plans last month to pull out all U.S. troops by Sept.
-11.
+KABUL (Reuters) -A former journalist who worked for Afghanistan’s finance ministry was shot dead by gunmen in the southern city of Kandahar on Thursday, provincial officials said, as violence mounted across the country amid a U.S. troop withdrawal.

+No group immediately claimed responsibility but government officials and Western powers usually blame Taliban insurgents for such attacks, which they deny.

-Nimat Rawan, a former news anchor at ToloNews, the largest private television station, was shot dead on Thursday morning, said Jamal Naser, a spokesman for provincial police.
+Nimat Rawan, a former news anchor at ToloNews, Afghanistan’s largest private television station, was shot dead on Thursday morning, provincial police spokesman Jamal Naser said.
+Police were investigating, he said.

-No group immediately claimed responsibility, but government officials and Western powers usually blame Taliban insurgents for what they say is a tactic to spread fear while avoiding large civilian casualties.
+Many similar killings have taken place in recent months, often targeting journalists, civil society activists, government officials, and judges.

+Taliban spokesman Zabihullah Mujahid denied the militant group was behind the shooting of Rawan in Kandahar.
+In tweets on Wednesday, Mujahid had warned against “propaganda and one-sided broadcasts” by some media outlets.

+“If this continues, the responsibility for the next steps will fall on the media officials and its staff themselves,” he said.

+President Ashraf Ghani condemned the attack and said the militants could not the silence the people’s freedom of speech.

-Violence is at its worst in Afghanistan, with daily fighting between Afghan security forces and the Taliban, who are waging an insurgency to overthrow the foreign-backed government since the Islamist movement was ousted in 2001.
+Afghan security forces are locked in daily combat with the Taliban, which has waged war to overthrow the foreign-backed government since it was ousted from power in Kabul in 2001.

+The United States has begun to pull out its forces under an agreement reached with the Taliban in talks last year, although it has missed a May 1 withdrawal deadline.
+Critics of President Joe Biden’s decision to bring the troops home say the Taliban will try to sweep back into power.

-In just two days, the Taliban captured a second district in the northern province of Baghlan on Thursday, said provincial police spokesman Jawed Basharat.
+In just two days, the Taliban captured a second district in the northern province of Baghlan on Thursday, provincial police spokesman Jawed Basharat said.

 Six Afghan security forces were killed in a Taliban night-time attack on their outpost in the central province of Ghazni, a local official said.